Make Your Next Meal a Party with New Orleans-Style BBQ Shrimp!

-Soak skewers in warm water 20 to 30 minutes.
+Soak skewers in warm water for 20 to 30 minutes.
 Peel shrimp, keeping heads on; reserve shells.
-Heat 2 Tbsp. olive oil and 2 Tbsp. butter in a pan over medium-high heat.
-Add shells, peppercorns, and bay leaves; cook 3 minutes or until shells change color.
-Add 2 cups water; increase heat, and simmer 10 to 12 minutes.
+Heat two Tbsp. olive oil and two Tbsp. butter in a pan over medium-high heat.
+Add shells, peppercorns, and bay leaves; cook for three minutes or until shells change color.
+Add two cups water; increase heat, and simmer 10 to 12 minutes.
 Remove from heat; pour through a fine wire-mesh strainer into a bowl.
 Discard solids, and reserve stock.

-Light charcoal grill or preheat gas grill to 350-400 degrees (medium-high).
+Light charcoal grill or preheat a gas grill to 350-400 degrees (medium-high).
 Thread shrimp on skewers.
-Heat remaining 2 Tbsp. olive oil in pan over medium-high heat for 1 minute.
-Add garlic; cook 1 minute.
-Reduce heat to medium; add rosemary, and cook 2 minutes.
-Add Worcestershire sauce, pepper, and 1 cup reserved shrimp stock; increase heat, and simmer until reduced by half.
-Brush some of sauce over shrimp, reserving remaining sauce.
-Place skewers on cooking grate; grill 2 minutes on each side.
+Heat remaining two Tbsp. olive oil in a pan over medium-high heat for one minute.
+Add garlic; cook for one minute.
+Reduce heat to medium; add rosemary, and cook for two minutes.
+Add Worcestershire sauce, pepper, and one cup reserved shrimp stock; increase heat, and simmer until reduced by half.
+Brush some of the sauce over shrimp, reserving the remaining sauce.
+Place skewers on the cooking grate; grill for two minutes on each side.

 Slice bread; brush with extra virgin olive oil, and season with salt.
 Grill until toasted.
-Reheat remaining sauce over medium-high heat; whisk in remaining 8 Tbsp. butter, 2 Tbsp. at a time.
-Place 1 skewer of shrimp on each serving plate, top with sauce, and serve with bread.
+Reheat remaining sauce over medium-high heat; whisk in remaining eight Tbsp. butter, two Tbsp. at a time.
+Place one skewer of shrimp on each serving plate, top with sauce, and serve with bread.

 Serves: 6 / Hands-on: 28 minutes / Total: 58 minutes